ammiellewb/w2w/README.md

 # Waterloo 2 World (W2W)

-Waterloo 2 World (W2W) is an interactive platform that helps UWaterloo students explore exchange and co-op opportunities worldwide.
+W2W is an interactive platform that helps UWaterloo students explore exchange and co-op opportunities worldwide.
 It features a map-based interface, enriched filters, and student-driven insights to make finding global programs easier, more visual, and more personalized than the current Waterloo Passport site.

 ---

-## 🌍 What does W2W offer?
+## 🌎 What does W2W offer?

 - **Interactive Map:** Browse and discover exchange programs around the world.
 - **Live Data:** All program info is pulled directly from [Waterloo Passport](https://uwaterloo-horizons.symplicity.com/), ensuring up-to-date details.